reaktoro/reaktoro/README.md

 ## Contributing

 First, thanks for your interest in contributing with Reaktoro!
-We love feedback in all forms: issues, comments, PRs, etc.!
+We love feedback in all forms: issues, comments, PRs, etc.

 [Click here](CONTRIBUTING.md) to find out more about our workflow.